asterisk/documentation/docs/index.md

 pageid: 4259930
 ---

+# This site is still under construction!

 For an FAQ about the joining together of Sangoma and Digium, please see

 This is the home of the official wiki for The Asterisk Project.